|

 Powers were allowed

-to enter one of three air corridors for West Berlin and land at Tempelhof
+to enter one of the three air corridors for West Berlin and land at Tempelhof

 International Airport.
 G-ATNA, after completion of test flights